stanlemon/lectionary-js/README.md

 ## Contributing

-Almost all of the data supplied here has been entered by hand over the years.
-If you spot an error, let me know, or better yet submit a pull request with the fix to one of the data files.
+The data in this repository was been entered by hand.
+If you spot an error, let me know or submit a pull request with the fix.

-This repository is **not** intended to include an exhaustive set of Christian lectionaries.
-If you're interested in using this codebase with a different tradition's propers I think that's great, but upstream contributions will not be merged in.
-This codebase has been designed so that you can use it as a library in your own project, and you can always fork it too.
+This repository is **not** intended to be an exhaustive set of Christian lectionaries.
+If you're interested in using this project with another tradition's lectionary that's great.
+However, it does not mean I will incorporate that lectionary into this repository.
+This codebase is reusable so that you can incorporate it in your own project.

-Any functional change of improvement to the library or application code **must** include a thorough descript, be _linted_ and have corresponding tests.
+Any functional change **must** include a thorough description, be _linted_ and have tests.